RESPECT YOUR DATA

 IDENTIFY AND COMPLY WITH SPECIFIC LEGAL REQUIREMENTS FOR THE DATA YOU COLLECT.

-If your product handles certain types of information, you may be subject to specific federal and state legal requirements.
+If your product handles certain types of information or information from people who live in different places, you may be subject to specific federal and state legal requirements.
 For example:

-• Any service that deals with electronic communications may be subject to the Electronic Communications Privacy Act.
+• Any service that deals with electronic communications may be subject to the Electronic Communications Privacy Act and the California Electronic Communications Privacy Act (CalECPA).

 • Services that are designed for health care providers and related entities may be subject to the Health Insurance Portability and Accountability Act.